Catholic Christmas Traditions

 Why Do We Decorate with Lights?

-Candles and lights are prevalent at Christmas time.
-Glowing warmly at the darkest time of year, they symbolize the light of Jesus shining through the darkness of sin and death.
+From Christmas trees to window candles, these Christmas decorations symbolize the light of Jesus shining through the darkness of sin and death.

 Why Do We Exchange Gifts?